J. B. Smoove: Career

 In 2012, his first televised comedy special, JB Smoove: That's How I Dooz It, premiered on Comedy Central.
 The DVD of the special was released April 3, 2012.
 In 2013, Smoove voiced Hackus in The Smurfs 2.
-Smoove appeared in Movie 43 in the segment "The Proposition" alongside Anna Faris and Chris Pratt.
+He appeared in Movie 43 in the segment "The Proposition" alongside Anna Faris and Chris Pratt.
 He was the substitute co-host of the New York City morning talk show Good Day New York with Rosanna Scotto on April 9, 2012.
-He had a cameo as a grave digger in the episode of Louie entitled "Barney/Never".
-He also played a supporting role in Season 4, Episode 7 "The Vapora Sport" in the American sitcom The League on FX.
+He made a cameo appearance as a gravedigger in "Barney/Never", an episode of Louie.
+He also played a supporting role in Season 4, Episode 7, "The Vapora Sport" in the American sitcom The League on FX.
 He plays Wheelchair Guy, with whom the main characters have recurring comedic run-ins.
 He plays one of the "Replacers" for Call of Duty: Black Ops II.
-He was in the show Real Husbands of Hollywood, where he played a fictionalized version of himself.
+He was in the show Real Husbands of Hollywood, playing a fictionalized version of himself.

-Smoove hosts a talk show on the MSG Network called Four Courses With JB Smoove.
+Smoove hosts Four Courses with J.B.
+Smoove, a talk show on the MSG Network.
 He provides the voice of Dr. Ray De Angelo Harris, host of the Chakra Attack radio show in the video game Grand Theft Auto V. Smoove appeared in the 2013 film Dealin' with Idiots as Coach Ted.
-In 2013, he became a regular cast member of the CBS comedy The Millers, playing the character Ray.
+In 2013, he became a regular cast member of the CBS comedy The Millers as Ray.

 In the summer of 2014, Smoove hosted the eighth season of the NBC reality series Last Comic Standing.

-In July 2016, Smoove appeared on comedian Jerry Seinfeld's web series, Comedians in Cars Getting Coffee.
+Smoove appeared on comedian Jerry Seinfeld's web series Comedians in Cars Getting Coffee in July 2016.
+Also in 2016, Smoove appeared in the web series Epic Rap Battles of History, portraying abolitionist Frederick Douglass.

-In 2017, Smoove played Santa in Sia's music video, "Santa's Coming for Us".